Well-posedness of minimal dRGT massive gravity: Well-posed formulation for the Minkowski background

 Having seen that this formulation is well-posed on the Minkowski background, we now wish to understand whether it remains well-posed when we deform away from Minkowski spacetime.
 Firstly the matrix $\mat{A}$ should be invertible, otherwise one may not solve the first order system~\eqref{eq:firstordersystem} to evolve the variables.
 We have seen that for Minkowski this is invertible.
 By continuity it should remain so in a sufficiently small neighbourhood of Minkowski.
 More generally $\mat{A}$ should generically be invertible, although there may potentially be codimension one loci in the phase space where its determinant vanishes, and it fails to be.
 While the actual expression for the determinant of $\mat{A}$ is extremely complicated and we have not been able to properly analyse it, from the example of the wave equation earlier, we might expect invertibility of $\mat{A}$ failing to be associated with constant $t$ hypersurfaces becoming null.
 Ideally we would give a completely general analysis of the eigenvalues and vectors of the matrix $\mat{M}_x$ on a general configuration.
-While we have not been able to do this to date, and leave such a complete treatment for future analysis, we are able to argue that for a generic neighbourhood of Minkowski spacetime the system remains well-posed.
+While we have not been able to do this to date, and leave such a complete treatment for future analysis, we are able to argue that for a background in a generic neighbourhood of Minkowski spacetime and at a generic spacetime point and wavevector direction $\hat{k}_i$ then $\mat{M}[\hat{k}_i]$ does indeed have a complete set of eigenvectors with real eigenvalues.
 In the remainder of the paper we will give the details of this argument.
+However as we will discuss later, at a given point there will generically exist a set of measure zero of special directions $\hat{k}_i$ where we are not currently able to prove completeness of the eigenvectors -- although have no evidence to the contrary either.
+Hence we cannot provide a full proof of well-posedness.

-Before we do it is worth noting what the challenge is in showing this.
+Before proceeding it is worth noting what the challenge is to showing completeness of the eigenvectors.
 Suppose we have a real matrix $\mat{X}$ that has distinct (i.e. non-degenerate) real eigenvalues and a diagonal Jordan form -- meaning it has a complete set of eigenvectors.
 Consider a deformation $\mat{X}' = \mat{X} + \epsilon \mat{Y}$ to this given by the real matrix $\mat{Y}$ and real deformation parameter $\epsilon$.
 Then $\mat{X}'$ shares these same features of real eigenvalues and a complete set of eigenvectors for some neighbourhood of zero in the deformation $\epsilon$.
 Let us understand why.

 Since eigenvalues are solutions of the characteristic polynomial, which here has real coefficients (since the matrices $\mat{X}$ and $\mat{Y}$ are real), then any complex eigenvalues must come in conjugate pairs.
 A deformation that results in complex eigenvalues then must be such that (at least) two real eigenvalues are deformed to coincide, and then continuing the deformation become a complex conjugate pair.
 Thus we see that given the real matrix $\mat{X}$ has distinct eigenvalues, then for $\epsilon$ sufficiently close to zero, these must remain distinct, and hence real.